eugeneloza/castle-editor-tutorial/README.md

 ![Empty designer window](images/designer-empty.png)

 Let's create our new state.
 There are many different user interface elements we can use as a root, but usually it's most convenient to have either Empty rectangle as root, or a specific user interface we are going to use.
-In this case let's create a State based on "Image (TCastleImageControl)" - so that we shall have an image for background.
+In this case let's create a State based on "Image" - so that we shall have an image for background.
+That is: Design -> New User Interface (Chosen Root) -> Image (TCastleImageControl).

 ![Create a new state](images/designer-create-state.png)